-For official government warnings, check the travel advisories on the websites of the UK Foreign Office (wbit.ly/FCOKenya), the US State Department (wbit.ly/USSDKenya) or the travel advisory service of your own country.
+For official government warnings, check the travel advisories on the websites of the UK Foreign & Commonwealth Office (gov.uk/foreign-travel-advice), the US Department of State (state.gov/travel) or the travel advisory of your own country.
 But bear in mind that travel advisories have an inherent tendency to be somewhat cautious and nannying, and are only as good as the information fed into them on the ground.

 In Kenya, the Kenya Tourism Federation is an umbrella organization uniting a number of tourist industry associations.
 They have a sporadically updated website with security news (wktf.co.ke).

-After arriving in Kenya, a fair few people get robbed on their first day or two in Nairobi, before they’ve had a chance to get used to the place.
-Try to be acutely conscious of your belongings: never leave anything unguarded even for five seconds; never take out cameras or other valuables unless absolutely necessary; and be careful of where you walk, at least until you’ve dropped off your luggage and settled in somewhere.
+After arriving in Kenya, try to be acutely conscious of your belongings: never leave anything unguarded even for five seconds; never take out cameras or other valuables unless absolutely necessary; and be careful of where you walk, at least until you’ve dropped off your luggage and settled in somewhere.

 It’s hard not to look like a tourist, but try to dress like a local, in a short-sleeved shirt, slacks or skirt and sunglasses, and try not to wear anything brand-new.
 Wearing sunglasses lessens your vulnerability, as your inexperience is harder to read.

-In Nairobi, the rush hour at dusk is probably the worst time for pickpockets, but it’s a good idea to be alert when getting off a night bus early in the morning, too.
-When you’re out and about, avoid carrying a bag, particularly not a day-pack over your shoulder, that will instantly identify you as a tourist.
+In Nairobi and in a few tourist-traffic towns such as Mombasa, Naivasha and Nakuru, pickpocketing may occur, and it’s a good idea to be alert in busy places like markets and bus stages.
+Down at the coast, possessions may disappear from the beach, so ensure they are being watched while you swim.
+When you’re out and about, avoid carrying a bag, particularly a day-pack over your shoulder, that will instantly identify you as a tourist.
 And don’t wear fancy earrings or any kind of chain or necklace.
 There’s usually less risk in leaving your valuables, tucked in your luggage in a locked hotel room, than in taking them with you.